tanamim/jodeki/README.md

 A sample user who asks a hundred of one-dollar-worth questions and each acquires ten buyers in the first month they will receive 325 dollars value of ETH`($-1 * 100 + $1 * 100 * 10 * 0.425 = $325)`.
 If no additional questions are made but there are ten buyers in the second month, they will receive 425 dollars value of ETH`($1 * 100 * 10 * 0.425 = $425)`.
 In more successful case, a highly reputable questioner asks a hundred-dollar-worth question and acquire thousand buyers, then they will receive 42,400 dollars value of ETH`($-100 + $100 * 1000 * 0.425 = $42,400)`.
 We never know how valuable knowledge we can obtain from our participants, but we are very excited to launch our service to see interesting questions and answers.

 ###### Instruction Free User Experience
 We designed our service to be intuitively obvious.
-No blockchain knowledge is necessary.
+Like you don't need to understand computer architecture to use smartphone, all the complicated technology is encapsulated.
+No blockchain knowledge is needed.
 The usage is essentially the same as posting a message on twitter.
 Just go to [Jodeki.com]() and create a user account and save an Ethereum addreess to pay and receive Ether.
 Then you are set.
 Let's start asking a question or answer to a question from your browser or smartphones/desktop applications that you download from the website.

 ###### Screen Shots
-The usage of how to ask and aswer is shown below.
+The usage of how to ask and answer is shown below.

 `// <TODO> Work in progress...`